-And so not only do Muslims lose their lives for converting, so do those who seek to evangelize Muslims.
+These countries are trying to be faithful to Muhammad’s instructions.
+And not only do Muslims lose their lives for converting, so can those who seek to evangelize Muslims.
 This too is based on the teachings of Muhammad.
-According to the Quran, people of other faiths who seek to evangelize Muslims ("spreading mishief in the land" 5:32) are subject to one of four punishments:
+According to the Quran, people of other faiths who seek to evangelize Muslims (“spreading mischief in the land” 5:32) are subject to one of four punishments:

 We need to pray for our Christian brothers and sisters who are risking their lives seeking to bring the gospel to people inside Muslim nations.
 Sharing the gospel in these places is very challenging and dangerous.
 God help them!